-EMPLOYEE COMPLAINT FORM: LEVEL ONE
+EMPLOYEE COMPLAINT FORM - LEVEL ONE

-To file a formal complaint, please fill out this form completely and submit it by hand delivery, fax, or U. S. mail to the appropriate administrator within the time established in DGBA (LOCAL).
-All complaints will be heard in accordance with DGBA (LEGAL) and (LOCAL) or any exceptions outlined therein.
+To file a formal complaint, please fill out this form completely and submit it by hand delivery, electronic communication, fax, or U.S. mail to the appropriate administrator within the time established in DGBA(LOCAL).
+All complaints will be heard in accordance with DGBA(LEGAL) and (LOCAL) or any exceptions outlined therein.

+- 1. Name: - 2.
+Address:

+'''

+Telephone number(s):

+'''

+E-mail address:

+- 3. Position: Campus/Department: - 4.
+If you will be represented in presenting your complaint, please identify the person representing you.

+Please note: You must designate a representative who will be participating in person or by telephone with an advance notice of at least three days, or the District may reschedule the conference to a later date.

+Name:

+Address:

+Telephone number:

+E-mail address:

+5. Please describe the decision or circumstances causing your complaint (give specific factual details).

-1. Name Street Address Cit y/Zip Home Phone 2.
-Position Campus/Department 3.
-If you will be represented in voicing your complaint, please identify the person representing you.
-Name Street Address City/Zip Telephone 4. nee Please give specific factual detaided. s regarding the decision/circumstances causing your complaint.
-Use additional page if 5.
-What was the date of the decision or circumstances causing your complaint?
-6. Please explain how you have been harmed by this decision or circumstance.
-7. Please describe any efforts you h ve made to resolve your complaint informally and the responses to your efforts.
-8. With whom did you communica ?On what date?
-9.]
-Please describe the outcome or remo ly you seek for this complaint.
+- 6. What was the date of the decision or circumstances causing your complaint? - 7.
+Please explain how you have been harmed by this decision or circumstance.

+8. Please describe any efforts you have made to resolve your concerns and the responses to your efforts.
+Please include dates of communication and with whom you communicated regarding your concerns.

+9. Please describe the outcome or remedy you seek for this complaint.

+Employee signature:

+Signature of employee's representative:

-Em ployee Signature Date of Filing
+Date of filing:

-Complainant, please note: A complaint form that is incomplete in any material way may be dismissed, but may be refiled with all the required information if the refiling is within the designated time for filing a complaint.
+Complainant, please note:

+A complaint form that is incomplete in any material way may be dismissed but may be refiled with all the required information if the refiling is within the designated time for filing a complaint.

 Attach to this form any documents you believe will support the complaint; if unavailable when you submit this form, they may be presented no later than the Level One conference.
 Please keep a copy of the completed form and any supporting documentation for your records.